 The complete removal of France as a colonial power in North America freed the American colonists from the need to look to Britain for their defence.
 This set the scene for a more confident and confrontational approach to the questions of imperial defence which now arose.

-Furthermore, the colonials were angered by the British government’s prohibition on settlement west of the Appalachian mountains, which was to be kept for the Native Americans.
+Another bone of contention was the British government’s prohibition on settlement west of the Appalachian mountains.
+This was to be kept for the Native Americans.
+The land-hungry colonials were angered by the policy.

-These elements came together in a growing quarrel between the British and the Americans, which would lead to the Declaration of American Independence in 1776.
+These elements came together in a growing quarrel between the British and the Americans, with both sides taking increasingly intransigent positions.
+This would lead to the Declaration of American Independence in 1776.